 If you are installing via Docker, please refer to our Docker installation instructions.

 Please note that CloudShark must be licensed for the system it is installed on.
 A temporary installation license will be granted to you while setting up your system.
 See our licensing page for more information.

 To install or upgrade CloudShark, you will need the following:

 - A CloudShark installer binary downloaded from lounge.qacafe.com

 - An up-to-date RHEL/Rocky 8 Linux system installed from the official minimal distribution.

 Copy the .run installer to your Linux system.
 The installer is a makeself binary that unpacks itself and executes a script.
 The following options are available:

 ./cloudshark-installer-<VERSION>.<DIST>.run -- --help Usage: Install CloudShark -h, --help Display help for this command -l, --license license_file License to copy to /usr/qacafe/licenses/ -d, --debug Enable verbose output -f, --force Ignore errors --upgrade Do not prompt if this requires an upgrade from the previous version.
-The default behavior is to prompt the user to continue if an older version is detected. --with-threat Install Threat Assessment Addon --repo-only Create the 'cloudshark' repository only --trust-yum Leave the yum repos that are enabled alone when performing any actions.
+The default behavior is to prompt the user to continue if an older version is detected. --repo-only Create the 'cloudshark' repository only --trust-yum Leave the yum repos that are enabled alone when performing any actions.
 The default is to disable everything but the new 'cloudshark' repository.

 Note, a double-dash to separate makeself from the install-script’s options is required.